adalpari/adalpari.github.io/_posts/2017-11-14-Clean-Code.md

     - Procedural: Single method handles all object posibilities.
 If you add a new method, all objects will be unaffected, but if you add a new object, all methods will be affected.
 - _Law of Demeter_: use only methods and objects you directly know.
 Avoid to interact with classes or methods out of the scope. _Talk with friends, not with strangers_.
 - Use _DataTrasfer_ objects to handle all the data related with an object.
 The object will only have, private fields, constructor and getters/setters.

+## 7. Error Handling
+- Use _Exceptions_ instead of return error codes.
+- Use __Unchecked Exceptions__.
+Checked Exceptions add noise to the code and implies to add _throws_ declaration to every single method which calls the one with the exception but don't handle it.
+- Use informative names and group (wrap) similar exceptions into one.
+Use the message to add useful information.
+- Avoid add _normal flow_ code inside the catch blocks.
+These blocks should be used for only exception puroses.
+- __Don't return null__.
+Return null only adds posibilities of generates _Null Pointer Exceptions_.
+Or force the developer to add _null_ chechs.
+Intead of _null_, use empty collections, empty strings and so on.
+- __Don't pass null__.
+Pass null as an argument is even worse, because theorically, one don't know what the method is going to do with it.

+## 8. Boundaries
+- When use a third part library, try to write all access to it in single part of your code.
+Avoid call it everywhere, because it can cause dependency issues.
+You can use mappers, wrap the access with your own class, utils, and so on.